NoroffFEU/development-platforms/src/content/docs/microsoft/Azure/Azure-DevOps-case-study.md

 In the below timeline, some of microsofts major milestones for the development software will be introduced:

-- ###### 2005

-  Initial release of Microsoft Visual Studio Team System (VSTS).
+- **2005** - Initial release of Microsoft Visual Studio Team System (VSTS).

-- ###### 2012

-  Microsoft Power Point was integrated with Azure to enable rapid storyboard development.
+- **2012** - Microsoft Power Point was integrated with Azure to enable rapid storyboard development.

-- ###### 2013

-  Microsoft added native support for Git.
+- **2013** - Microsoft added native support for Git.
 This is a standard implementation based on the same library that powers GitHub.

-- ###### 2018

-  Rebrand; Azure DevOps was previously known as Microsoft Visual Studio Team System (VSTS) and Team Foundation Server (TFS) before it's name change on september 10, 2018.
+- **2018** - Rebrand; Azure DevOps was previously known as Microsoft Visual Studio Team System (VSTS) and Team Foundation Server (TFS) before it's name change on september 10, 2018.
 With the rebrand came several updates to the system including the cloud-hosted services into the on-premises server product.

-- ###### 2018

-  GitHub was bought by Microsoft in october 2018 for 7.5 billion, giving GitHub more advantages while owned by the largest software developer in the world.
+- **2018** - GitHub was bought by Microsoft in october 2018 for 7.5 billion, giving GitHub more advantages while owned by the largest software developer in the world.

 ## Features

 DevOps was created to better the transition between development and the operative.
 This results in Azure DevOps having several key features in it's system to help give a smoother work flow.

-##### Some of whom are:
+**Some of whom are:**

 - Azure Boards: "Deliver value to your users faster using proven agile tools to plan, track, and discuss work across your teams."
 - Azure Pipelines: "Build, test, and deploy with CI/CD that works with any language, platform, and cloud.
 Connect to GitHub or any other Git provider and deploy continuously."